MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/drs-srs-dev.md

 <li>DeleteActions (Restricted/Casacade)</li>
 </ul>
 </td>
-<td><ul>Check the tables and fields and if they are required to be shared.
-Also, determine if there is impact of DRS versus SRS sharing for the table and field.</ul>
+<td><ul>Check the tables and fields and if they're required to be shared.
+Also, determine if there's an impact of DRS versus SRS sharing for the table and field.</ul>
 </td>
 </tr>
 <tr class="2">